gitmarek/libbitcoinrpc/doc/reference.md

 Routines to conveniently get data from the server.
 If `e == NULL` below, then it is ignored and only standard error codes are returned.
-Arguments are in the order:
+Arguments are in the order: <br>
 *client*, *pointers to where store received data*, *error handle*.